-Chris van Wyk enjoyed viral success with his pictures of an algae-covered “punk” Mary River turtle.
+Photographer Chris van Wyk enjoyed viral success with his pictures of an algae-covered “punk” Mary River turtle.
 Major news outlets around the world published his photos.
 The media attention affected decisions related to preserving the turtle’s habitat.
-Steven Spence, reporting for GotScience, asked Chris about the experience.
-The following essay is a redacted version of his communication.
+Steven Spence, reporting for Science Connected, asked Chris about the experience.
+The following essay is an edited version of his communication regarding the power of photography for environmental good.

 The Power of Photography